 Dāna is the Buddhist principle of generosity.
 As part of spreading the Buddha's teachings, we think it's important that we run our centre on the basis of dāna and aim to inspire a culture of giving.

-All are classes are run by volunteers who aren't paid for the work they do.
+All our classes are run by volunteers who aren't paid for the work they do.
 We don't charge for most of our classes, but simply ask you to donate whatever you can so we can cover our running costs.

 This page provides an overview of our costs and income, as well as information about how to give.
 The centre is operated by our charity, The Triratna Buddhist Community (Colchester) and as a registered charity, our full accounts are available from The Charity Commission.